ZZAster/framework/A-软体-第七组/Chapter.md

 This part will show the functional view of the Accord.NET.

 The Functional view of a system defines the architectural elements that deliver the system’s functionality.
 The view documents the system’s functional structure-including the key functional elements, their responsibilities, the interfaces they expose, and the interactions between them.
 Taken together, this demonstrates how the system will perform the functions required of it.
+The Following is an introduction to the functional capabilities, external interfaces, dependency layer and logical layer of the framework, among which functional capabilities show the functions of Accord.NET, external interfaces layer shows the auxiliary external software, and the dependency layer shows the library it used to implement its functions, and the logical layer shows the algorithms.

 ##  Functional Capabilities

 The Accord.NET Framework is a programming aid software.
-The Accord.NET Framework is a C# framework that extends the new  [AForge.NET Framework](https://en.wikipedia.org/wiki/AForge.NET) with new tools and libraries.
+And it is a C# framework that extends the  AForge.NET Framework with new tools and libraries.
 Accord.NET implements tools and features that are still not available in AForge.NET, such as Kernel Support Vector Machines, Discriminative and Projective Analysis, Hidden Markov Models, new Neural networks learning algorithms, new imaging filters, and other useful methods and tools.

 > *  [AForge.NET](https://en.wikipedia.org/wiki/AForge.NET) is a computer vision and artificial intelligence library.
 It implements a number of genetic, fuzzy logic and machine learning algorithms with several architectures of artificial neural networks with corresponding training algorithms.
 > * [Accord.NET](https://en.wikipedia.org/wiki/Accord.NET) is a collection of libraries for scientific computing, including numerical linear algebra, numerical optimization, statistics, artificial neural networks, machine learning, signal processing and computer vision and support libraries (such as graph plotting and visualization).

 The framework comprises a set of libraries that are available in source code as well as via executable installers and [NuGet](https://en.wikipedia.org/wiki/NuGet) packages.

+## External Interfaces Layer

+Accord.NET uses a lot of auxiliary software to help implementing its functions, for example, when we want to access database, we can use the AccessDatabaseEngine of Microsoft, and when we need to do some operations on video, we can use FFmpeg and so on.
+The following is the external software we may need when using the Accord.NET framework.

+> * **ace** - AccessDatabaseEngine, is Microsoft's access database access engine, and some software that calls access to the database requires this engine to run.
+> * **ffmpeg** -  A complete, cross-platform solution to record, convert and stream audio and video.
+Convertng video and audio is very easy with FFmpeg.
+> * **GhostAPI** - Ghost is built on top of a RESTful JSON API.
+This API is used for all data access inside of the Ghost software itself, meaning the API is the heart of the software, not an afterthought or additional layer.
+It is the API provided by Lego for communication with RCX brick.
+> * **Json.NET** - Json.NET is a popular high-performance JSON framework for .NET.
+> * **libfreenect** - Driver for Kinect for Windows v2 (K4W2) devices (release and developer preview).
+And libfreenect2 does not do anything for either Kinect for Windows v1 or Kinect for Xbox 360 sensors.
+Use libfreenect1 for those sensors.
+> * **msinttypes** -  This allows compiling projects which meet the criteria of C99 in MSVC.
+(The C99 standard defines "stdint.h", "inttypes.h" for uniform cross-platform data definitions.
+Unfortunately, VC, BCB and other compilers have poor compatibility with C99.)
+> * **Nunit** - NUnit is a unit testing framework specifically written for .NET.
+NUnit is the fourth major product of the xUnit family, written entirely in C#.
+And it is written to take advantage of many features of .NET, such as reflection, customer attributes, etc. The most important point is that it works for all .NET languages.
+> * **OpenKinect** - It is an open community of people interested in making use of the amazing Xbox Kinect hardware with our PCs and other devices.
+We are working on free, open source libraries that will enable the Kinect to be used with Windows, Linux, and Mac.
+Our primary focus is currently the **libfreenect** software.
+> * **SharpDX** - SharpDX is an open-source managed .NET wrapper of the [DirectX API](https://msdn.microsoft.com/en-us/library/windows/desktop/ee663274%28v=vs.85%29.aspx).
+> * **SharpZipLib** - SharpZipLib (#ziplib, formerly NZipLib) is a compression library for Zip, GZip, BZip2, and Tar, written entirely in C# for .NET.
+It is implemented as an assembly (installable in the GAC), and thus can easily be incorporated into other projects (in any .NET language)
+> * **TeRK** - The TeRK.dll is a .NET assembly.
+The TeRK.dll requires Ice.dll and Glacier2.dll, which are part of ICE package.
+> * **ZedGraph** - ZedGraph is an open-source .NET charting library, of which all code is developed in C#.
+It can create 2D linear and cylindrical graphs with arbitrary data sets.

-## Main Architecture
+## Dependency Layer

-The framework is comprised by the set of libraries and sample applications, which demonstrate their features:
+The framework is comprised by the set of libraries and sample applications, which demonstrate their features, and the Accord.NET framework implement it's function dependent on these libraries.

 ![Structure](https://raw.githubusercontent.com/ZZAster/framework/development/A-%E8%BD%AF%E4%BD%93-%E7%AC%AC%E4%B8%83%E7%BB%84/Picture-framework/Structure.png)

-*Figure structure*
+*Graph: the internal structure of Accord.NET.*

 > * **Accord.Math** - Contains a matrix extension library, along with a suite of numerical matrix decomposition methods, numerical optimization algorithms for constrained and unconstrained problems, special functions and other tools for scientific applications.
 > * **Accord.Statistics** - Contains probability distributions, hypothesis testing, statistical models and methods such as Linear and Logistic regression, Hidden Markov Models, (Hidden) Conditional Random Fields, Principal Component Analysis, Partial Least Squares, Discriminant Analysis, Kernel methods and many other related techniques.
 > * **Accord.MachineLearning** - Support Vector Machines, Decision Trees, Naive Bayesian models, K-means, Gaussian Mixture models and general algorithms such as Ransac, Cross-validation and Grid-Search for machine-learning applications.